ZiggyCreatures/FusionCache/docs/Logging.md

 As we can see there is way less informations produced, which in turn is less background noise for normal operations.

 It's up to us to choose the desired level of logging based on our own context.

+## ⚡ Production & Performance Considerations

+As we saw we can log a lot of informations, and that is great when there is a problem and we want to investigate what is going on to solve it.

+Normally though, logging all of that will result in a huge amount of resources consumed: storage for sure, probably bandwidth and more.

+We should log a lot in a development environment, because typically that goes to the console or similar, and even if it goes on the disk we can easily keep that clean and anyway nobody else will use our own dev env, right?

+In production though we should only log problems (`Error` level) or potential problems (`Warning` level), and nothing more, unless it is strictly necessary, like when there's a problem we're having a hard time solving: even then though, we should set the min level to `Debug` (typically avoid `Trace`, which is uber verbose) for the lowest amount of time, and then turn it back to `Warning` as soon as possible.

+So the suggestion is:
+- **DEV ENV**: set the min level to `Debug`
+- **PROD ENV**: set the min level to `Warning`.
+In case of problems, try with `Information` or, if that is not enough, with `Debug`.
+As soon as the problem is solved or you have enough informations to investigate it, turn it back to `Warning`